 You can leverage TOTP as a stand-alone passwordless authentication solution, but it's mainly used as a second factor in MFA or with user actions that affect sensitive resources, such as their payment data or personal records, and require an additional layer of security.

-The diagrams below present basic registration and authentication scenarios for this integration; Mosaic TOTP APIs are shown in pink along with the relevant integration steps, described below.
+The diagrams below present basic single-TOTP registration and authentication scenarios for this integration; Mosaic TOTP APIs are shown in pink along with the relevant integration steps, described below.

 The app requests to register a TOTP authenticator for the logged-in user.
 Mosaic generates and returns the static secret that will be used to generate TOTP codes for authentication (Step 1).
 The app then provides the secret to the user, for example, by displaying it as a QR code (Step 2).
 The user scans the QR code using their authenticator app, and indicates to your app once they're done.